singlecell-spatialomics-korea/singlecell-spatialomics-korea.github.io/_posts/2024-06-30-1st-scsok-hackathon.md

 bioinformatics, software development, and spatial biology to share their expertise.
 Throughout the event, teams will work together, with guidance from mentors, to develop prototypes within a set timeframe.

 Please note that this is an invitation-only event.
+If you are interested, please reach out on the Zulip `hackathon` channel.